I gained it so,

 I wore an hour ago.

-We are busy working to bring Emily Dickinson's "I gained it so" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "I gained it so" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "I gained it so" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.